robertsj/me701/pages/sources_of_numerical_error.md

       How will students reflect and self-assess their learning?
 -->

+  - Students will be able to select and install an appropriate version of Python and related packages.
-  - Students will clone, modify, and push changes to a remote repository.
+  - Students will write and execute a simple program in Python.
-  - Students will fork, clone, modify, push changes to and create a pull request for a remote repository.
+  - Students will use Python as a "graphing calculator" to compute and visualize results for simple problems.
   - Students will reflect on their learning by completing their daily log.